SonarSource/helm-chart-sonarqube/charts/sonarqube-lts/README.md

 # SonarQube

-[SonarQube](https://www.sonarqube.org/) is an open sourced code quality scanning tool.
+[SonarQube](https://www.sonarqube.org/) offers Code Quality and Code Security analysis for up to 27 languages.
+Find Bugs, Vulnerabilities, Security Hotspots and Code Smells throughout your workflow.

 ## Introduction

 This chart bootstraps a SonarQube LTS instance with a PostgreSQL database.
 If you want to use the latest version of SonarQube, please use the [sonarqube](../sonarqube/) helm chart.
+Deciding between LTS and Latest?
+[This may help](https://www.sonarqube.org/downloads/lts/)

 Please note that this chart only supports SonarQube Community, Developer, and Enterprise Editions.